neocoretechs/Relatrix/README.md

 1. The Geometry of the findset Poset Query

-In Relatrix, when you invoke, for example ,the query findset('?', '*', object), where object can be a literal or a composed morphism, '*' is a wildcard, and '?' means 'return the column', we are computing a Fiber (or Fiber Product) in the category of the data.
+In Relatrix, when you invoke, for example ,the query findSet('*', '*', object), where object can be a literal or a composed morphism, '*' is a wildcard, and we are computing a Fiber (or Fiber Product) in the category of the data.

 Because the data is stored sequentially in the underlying key/value engine from Meta called RocksDB, this query evaluates with clean physical execution:

 Prefix Alignment: The engine targets the storage boundaries based on the object coordinates.
 Wildcard Streaming: The * mapping parameter tells the iterator to accept any morphic relation.
-Poset Projection: The ? return token limits the resulting stream to a single-column poset representing the matching domains.
+Poset Projection: The object limits the resulting stream to a single-column poset representing the matching domains.

 Because everything is structured on a poset, your result isn't just a flat list of matching IDs.
 It inherits the Subtyping / Specialization Hierarchy intrinsic to the semantic model, preserving the structural order of the graph natively.